8497107117/soft-dev-hw-calculator/README.md

 	In windows, ``1+2*3`` will be ``(1+2)*3 = 9``
 	But in my calculator it will be ``1+2*3 = 7``

+- Negative Number

+	Negative number, like -10, stored in calculator is '-10' And showed in view is 'FFF6'

 - Backspace ``<-``

 	Only can backspace the operand.
 	Can't backspace the operator.

+	Negative number that you see 'FFF6' is '-10, so it will change to '-1'.
+Not 'FFF'.

 - Clear `C` `CE`